pannoi/cdn-dns-controller/README.md

 - Cover whole api methods with e2e BDD tests
 - Add logging module to handle exceptions and print out information
-- Hosted zone deleteion force mode (Recursive deletion of all records and then delete hosted zone)
 - Automatically get CDN hosted zone ID and remove it from env. variables
 - Add additinional templates for CDN creation to optimize caching behavior